How Long to Keep Your Business Records: A Comprehensive Guide

 Who Does This Apply To?

-The obligation to keep your business records applies to virtually all entrepreneurs in the Netherlands.
-This includes: * ZZP'ers (Self-employed without personnel): Even as a small self-employed person, you are required to keep your complete records correctly. * SMEs (Small and Medium Enterprises): Whether you have a sole proprietorship, general partnership (VOF), or private limited company (BV), the retention obligation applies. * BV (Private Limited Company): The same retention obligations apply to BVs as to other forms of business. * Sole Proprietorship: As the owner of a sole proprietorship, you are also required to keep your records.
-Think of purchase invoices, sales invoices, bank statements and your agenda.
-In short, almost every entrepreneur in the Netherlands must comply with the rules regarding administratie bewaren hoe lang.
+The obligation to retain your records applies to virtually all entrepreneurs in the Netherlands.
+This includes: * ZZP'ers (Self-employed without personnel): Even as a small self-employed person, you are required to retain your invoices, bank statements, and other relevant documents. * MKB (Small and Medium-sized Enterprises): Companies with a clear structure must also retain their records correctly. * BV's (Private Limited Companies): The same retention periods apply to BVs as to other forms of business. * Sole Proprietorships: Like ZZP'ers, as the owner of a sole proprietorship, you are required to retain your records.
+Therefore, it does not matter which legal form your company has; the retention obligation is in effect.
+It is important that you are aware of this obligation and retain your records carefully.

 How Does It Work in Practice?

-Administratie bewaren: Hoe lang moet dat eigenlijk? - afbeelding 1
+Administratie bewaren: Hoe lang moet dat? - afbeelding 1

 Common Mistakes